notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 [^20]: I don't remember if it was Rayleigh or Cervelo, but _a_ bike company did some ergonomic studies and found that women didn't have different proportions to men (as the prevailing wisdom maintained) but that shorter people had different proportions to taller people.
 It was something that got into received wisdom through clumsy statistical analysis.

+[^21]: I'm still looking for a reference to this concept.
+My guess is that it's wrapped up in NSA type stuff